-The Communication and Language Services Office at Carnegie Mellon Silicon Valley is your resource for information and learning opportunities to improve your English skills and hone your presentation and writing skills through workshops, one-with-one tutoring, and self-paced materials.
+The Communication and Language Services team at Carnegie Mellon Silicon Valley is your resource for information and learning opportunities to improve your English skills and hone your presentation and writing skills through workshops, one-with-one tutoring, and self-paced materials.

 Some of our workshops are designed for non-native English speaking students, some for all students.
 Tutoring services are available to everyone — use this when you want help on a specific presentation or paper, or want guidance on improving your English language skills.